What is the Eurozone? – Definition for investors

 The eurozone is one of the attempts to unify Europe after World War II.
-By the end of the war, many Western European countries had invested in closer economic, social and political ties to achieve economic growth and military security and to promote lasting reconciliation between France and Germany.
-In 1992, the countries of the European Community (EU) signed the Maastricht Treaty to create the EU.
-The creation of the EU had a major impact on many areas.
+By the war’s end, many Western European countries had invested in closer economic, social, and political ties to achieve economic growth and military security and promote lasting reconciliation between France and Germany.
+In 1992, the European Community (EU) countries signed the Maastricht Treaty to create the EU.
+The creation of the EU had a significant impact on many areas.
 Although it has promoted political coordination and cooperation in a broader sense, it has had tangible influences on civil rights, security and defense policies, and economic policy.

 In economic policy, the Maastricht Agreement aims to create a common economic and monetary union with the central banking system, the European Central Bank (ECB), using a single currency (the euro).

-To this end, the agreement provided for the free movement of capital between member countries, which strengthened close cooperation between central banks and the coherence of economic policies among member countries.
-The final step was to introduce the euro itself, along with monetary policy, and then the ECB.
+To this end, the agreement provided for the free movement of capital between member countries, strengthening close cooperation between central banks and the coherence of economic policies among member countries.
+The final step was to introduce the euro, monetary policy, and then the ECB.

 See our other articles about forex trading: